algenty/flowcharting-repository/TEXTS.md

-# Color/Tooltip Mappings
+# Label/Text Mapping
-In this section, choose the shapes and conditions of use.
+In this section, you can change the text with the value of metric.

 ## Identify by
 You can select the method of selection for the field "What" :